 Intestinal permeability - Increased intestinal permeability causes leaking of endotoxin from the gut into the bloodstream, activating whole-body TLR4 signaling and contributing to chronic inflammaging.

-The blood-brain barrier is regulated in part by toll-like receptors that respond to pathogen-associated molecular patterns to protect the brain from infection and diseases of aging.
+Blood-brain barrier - The blood-brain barrier is regulated in part by toll-like receptors that respond to pathogen-associated molecular patterns to protect the brain from infection and diseases of aging.